 — Ben Bolch (@latbbolch) November 12, 2015

-After one final giant controversy at ESPN (centering around tweeting a screengrab of a newspaper photo with no credit), Broussard then wound up at Fox that November (despite a month of criticism following the initial report that they were looking to hire him).
+After one final giant controversy at ESPN (centering around tweeting a screengrab of a newspaper photo with no credit), Broussard then wound up at Fox in November 2016 (despite a month of criticism following the initial report that they were looking to hire him).
 And fortunately, they’ve mostly used him as a “NBA analyst” and a radio host rather than as a reporter, so he hasn’t fallen on his face quite as frequently on the reporting side as he did at ESPN.
 But he’s still managed to be a terrible pundit, feuding with Kevin Durant, claiming the first 16-over-1 win in the NCAA tournament wasn’t that tournament’s biggest upset, and calling Canada “soft.”

 And when Broussard does still dive into reporting, it’s often with bad results.
 One particular case comes to mind from 2017, where he passed along anonymous sources claiming Isaiah Thomas had a “Napoleon complex” and was disliked by Boston teammates, only to be publicly refuted by some of Thomas’ teammates.
 So the Leonard situation is just the latest example of a very public reporting misstep from Broussard, and there’s some merit to Onrait’s criticism of him.

 Onrait’s comments here on daytime talk shows in general are also notable, and yeah, there are good reasons not to take much of what’s said there (whether on FS1 or ESPN) seriously.
 Here are a few examples of the many, many wrong comments on Leonard on those shows: